top of page

 What substances are used in Chinese herbal medicine?

 Today, there are more than 450 substances commonly used in Chinese herbal medicine, which consist of mainly animal and mineral substances.
-You may find some in your kitchen, such as ginger, garlic and cinnamon, while others such as chrysanthemum and peony flowers, are more likely to be found in your own garden!
-Many of the substances used will be unfamiliar to you and have names like chai hu (bupleurum), di huang (rehmannia), and huang qi (astragalus).
+Some, like ginger, garlic, and cinnamon, may be found in your kitchen, while others, such as chrysanthemum and peony flowers, are more likely to be found in your own garden.
+Many of the substances that are used may seem unfamiliar, bearing names like chai hu (bupleurum), di huang (rehmannia), and huang qi (astragalus).
 Some substances that were used traditionally are no longer part of modern professional Chinese herbal medicine practice.
-For example, traditional remedies that are derived from endangered species have been replaced by other substances with similar actions.
+For example, traditional remedies derived from now-endangered species have been replaced by other substances with comparable effects.

 How is Chinese herbal medicine prescribed?

-Chinese herbal medicines are made into formulas or are singled out, which shows the individual therapeutic action of each herb as well as the effects of them, when combined together.
-A well constructed formula maximises the effectiveness for treating a particular condition, while counteracting and minimising the unwanted effects of an individual herb.
+Chinese herbal medicines can be made into formulas or isolated, highlighting both the individual therapeutic properties of each herb and their combined effects.
+A well-constructed formula maximizes the effectiveness in treating a specific condition, while also mitigating any undesirable effects of individual herbs.

 What conditions does Chinese herbal medicine treat?

-In addition to providing effective treatment for a wide range of health disorders, Chinese herbal medicine may also be used to support general health care and disease prevention.
-By strengthening and improving normal body functions, the immune system is boosted, and a general sense of well-being promoted.
+In addition to providing effective treatment for various health disorders, Chinese herbal medicine can be used to support general healthcare, prevent diseases, boost the immune system, and promote overall well-being.

-A list of typical conditions that are treated with Chinese herbal medicine includes:
+Common conditions that can be treated with Chinese herbal medicine:

 • Insomnia and fatigue